zyweven/random-wander/README.md

 - 📚 Supports bookmark integration

 ### 📥 Installation
-1. 🔽 Download this extension from Chrome Web Store (coming soon)
-2. 🛠️ Or install manually:
+1. 🛠️ Or install manually:
    - Clone this repository
    - Open Chrome and go to `chrome://extensions/`
    - Enable "Developer mode"